wlh18/html-css-1/README.md

 <details>
     <summary>Span Tags</summary>

-The `<span>` tag is used to group inline elements in our document.
+The `<span>` tag is used to group inline elements in the document.
 The span tag does not provide any visual changes on its own.

-We can use span tags, in conjuction with ids or classes, as a "hook" inside of another element to apply more specific styling or functionality to that content.
+Span tags can be used, in conjuction with ids or classes, as a "hook" inside of another element to apply more specific styling or functionality to that content.

 ```html
 <span>